-Change in Graduate Degree Program.
+Change in graduate degree program

 A change from one graduate degree program to another requires a new application to Graduate Studies.
-The usual admission procedures must be followed.
+The usual admission procedures are followed.
+For details on matters relating to the application fee, see page 104 of this catalog.